jdarais/cobble/docs/cobble/docs/project-def.md

     - `env`: _string | table | nil_ - If provided, the named action environment is available to all actions in the task.
 A table mapping an environment alias to an environment name is also valid, however only a single environment can be specified at the task level.
     - `clean`: _table | nil_ - A list of `action`s to run when the task is selected in a `cobl clean` command.
     - `deps`: _table | nil_ - A mapping of dependency type to a list of dependencies
+        - `dirs`: _table | nil_ - A list of directory dependency paths.
+When a task has a directory dependency, the directory tree is walked and modification time of directories are checked to detect any file additions or deletions within the directory tree.
+The directory dependency is considered out of date if the most recent directory modification time differs from what was recorded from the last run of the task.
         - `files`: _table | nil_ - A list of file dependency paths
         - `tasks`: _table | nil_ - A list of task dependency names
         - `calc`: _table | nil_ - A list of tasks to execute for calculating dependencies.
 The calc task's output, (i.e. the return value of the tasks last action,) should match the same structure as the `deps` property for task definitions, with the exception that calc dependencies producing additional calc dependencies is not supported.
 Calculated results will be combined and added to the statically declared dependencies.